This is the full, unedited version of an article from December 2019 edition of Essay, the official SA newsletter.

 By looking at Step Minus One issues with members, I saw less of them walk away from the program or recovery.
 I saw more of them progress, sometimes quite slowly, yet surely.

 After working this way with members for a few years I recently developed a Step Minus One workshop which goes into more detail.
 It’s been presented here in Melbourne, also in Singapore.
-Planning on doing it on online meetings shortly.
+Workshop now available online.

 I have been involved in religious, secular and 12 step sexual recovery programs since 1986.
 It’s been a graveyard of hopes, dreams, and hard work for far too many.
 By incorporating Step Minus One, the physical aspect of recovery, those hopes, dreams and hard work have a greater chance of materializing into sustainable, rewarding recovery.